 CSV field ID (field number) Description of data field in row 3 and subsequent rows Deployment Class type 17 The values in this field are to correspond with the short-name Deployment Class Systems defined in the Code, for example V811V.
 17 Non-Deployment Class Systems are to be represented by the four letters NDCS for 'Non-Deployment Class System'.
 Mistakes in this field invalidate the record meaning the claimed Priority Date will be invalid.
 Non-Deployment Class System type (or blank) 18 If the System is a Non-Deployment Class System, this free-text field describes the technology standard or type, for example VDSL2, G.fast, G.HN, 1000BaseT, etc. Non-Deployment Class System lower frequency (or blank) 19 If the System is a Non-Deployment Class System, this integer field defines the lower frequency that may potentially be used to carry Coded Data by the Non-Deployment Class System, and is expressed in Hz.
 For tone based Systems such as ADSL, VDSL2 or G.fast, this value will be the centre frequency of the lowest configured usable tone.
 Non-Deployment Class System upper frequency (or blank) 20 If the System is a Non-Deployment Class System, this integer field defines the upper frequency that may potentially be used to carry Coded Data by the Non-Deployment Class System, and is expressed in Hz.
 For tone based Systems such as ADSL, VDSL2 or G.fast, this value will be the centre frequency of the highest configured usable tone.
-Nominal attenuation of the UPBO setting Used with Deployment Class Systems for which this Code requires UPBO information to be shared in order to facilitate harmonious coexistence in the same spectrum; or blank otherwise.
-This field refers to nominal attenuation of the applicable UPBO shaper used by this System.
-The period attenuation must be 21 shaper used by this System.
+Nominal attenuation of the UPBO setting 21 Used with Deployment Class Systems for which this Code requires UPBO information to be shared in order to facilitate harmonious coexistence in the same spectrum; or blank otherwise. shaper used by this System.
 The nominal attenuation must be taken from the applicable library of UPBO shapers specified in part 3 of this Code and is expressed as an integer.
 If a UPBO value is required but the value of the UPBO attenuation is not yet known, the field should be filled with the two characters 'NA'.
 The record should be updated with valid information prior to activation of the first service.